fablue/imko/README.md

 # imko
 ## Immutable Kotlin Objects
 ### What is imko?
-Imko lets you define truly immutable objects in kotlin in a very efficient way and intuitive syntax.
+Imko lets you define truly immutable objects in Kotlin in a very efficient way and intuitive syntax.
 It also solves the problem of "nested immutability".
-Meaning the problem of your immutable object containing multiple other non trivial objects.
+Meaning the problem of your immutable object containing multiple other non-trivial objects.

 ```
 Object 1